-Since the exchange began in 2013, three Chinese writers have enjoyed a residency at the Michael King Writers’ Centre In 2013 Huo Yan, a young writing star from Beijing, took up the first Rewi Alley Fellowship then in 2015 acclaimed novelist Xiao Bai from Shanghai was the second Rewi Alley fellow.
+Since the exchange began in 2013, three other Chinese writers have also enjoyed a residency at the Michael King Writers Centre In 2013 Huo Yan, a young writing star from Beijing, took up the first Rewi Alley Fellowship then in 2015 acclaimed novelist Xiao Bai from Shanghai was the second Rewi Alley fellow.
 Last year Yin Jian Ling held the two-month residency.
 Yin is a poet, essayist, novelist, literary critic, illustrator and translator; a versatile Chinese writer of children’s literature, who has covered a wide range of subjects.
-Sun Wei is due to arrive for her residency in September 2019.